 Crows Not Welcome

-"One argument, which may be true, is that crows are smart birds, and crows have historically inhabited the countryside," Lewis said.
-"Farmers put up scarecrows and crows eat corn.
+“One argument, which may be true, is that crows are smart birds, and crows have historically inhabited the countryside,” says Bob Lewis, a Berkeley birder and one or the organizers for the Oakland Christmas Bird Count.
+“Farmers put up scarecrows and crows eat corn.
 We have that kind of feeling about them.
-But in the country, crows get shot, too, and crows have perhaps discovered in the cities and towns that it’s a much safer place to be."
+But in the country, crows get shot, too, and crows have perhaps discovered in the cities and towns that it’s a much safer place to be.”